What’s the Big Deal?

 It is entirely possible, disturbing though it might be, that The Jeremy Kyle Show which otherwise does great work, is potentially condemning innocent people because they put faith in a test which might not deserve it.
 If The Jeremy Kyle Show happens to read my blog (and I’m going to send it to them) I hope they can accept the following criticism which I think is fair...the lie detector shouldn't be treated as gospel until we have more data about it.

-There was an episode I saw recently in which a woman confessed to the polygraph examiner that she had done a lot of things behind her boyfriend’s back.
+There was an episode I saw once in which a woman confessed to the polygraph examiner that she had done a lot of things behind her boyfriend’s back.
 She then answered questions about the relationship and was found to be a liar.
 But why would she lie if she was prepared to admit all those other things in the first place?
 Isn’t a more likely explanation that she was feeling so guilty about admitting everything that the test picked up on her heightened emotions?

-Another episode I saw featured a man claimed to have been drunk and couldn’t remember if he had sex with someone.
+Another episode I saw featured a man who claimed to have been drunk and couldn’t remember if he had sex with someone.
 The polygraph asked him if he had, he said no, and the test said he was lying.
 How did that work?
 Was it because the honest answer was “I don’t know if I did”, so his answer “no” wasn’t honest?
 Was it that he really did know and he was lying about being drunk?
 Or did the test somehow know the truth even when the man himself didn’t?

 The show does print a disclaimer at the bottom of the screen saying “practitioners claim it is accurate although this is disputed”, but I saw another episode in which a woman was confronting her boyfriend who had apparently been cheating and said “we both know it is impossible to fail this test!”
 And there is a real problem.